Thesis

 - Title Page

-- Use professional font
+- Use a professional font

 - Include the following: Title, Student name, “Thesis Submitted in Partial Fulfillment”, Degree, University, Date.